Niklas974/beautiful-jekyll/_posts/2019-11-02-tajikistan2.md

 In the morning we found that the luggage rack of the other German rider who had (gently) dropped his bike into the sand the day before was badly bent.
 The steel frame was not attached to the mounting holes any more and we were afraid that his aluminum boxes would shake loose like this.
 We spent about two hours taking his luggage rack apart and bendig it back by using some big concrete blocks as lever points.
-Afterwards we continued our trip to Khalai Khum where we wanted to meet other riders from Dushanbe who would do the whole trip in just one day.
+Afterwards, we continued our trip to Khalai Khum where we wanted to meet other riders from Dushanbe who would do the whole trip in just one day.
 The roads degraded even further and turned into hard packed dirt and gravel.
 As going was rather slow for us, a crazy dutch guy riding his (old) Africa Twin caught up with us.
 He was riding like a mainiac.
 Even further along the road, Marta and Lukas and Natasha from Russia also caught up with us.
-After taking a break with all the group, it was again for the new Africa Twin to bring trouble.
+After taking a break with the whole the group, it was again for the new Africa Twin to bring trouble along.
 Being an automatic bike, it cannot be put into first gear manually which would normally be used as a parking break.
 To stop if from rolling away it is thus equipped with a manual parking break.
 For some reason it had decided that the spot we had chosen for our break was a great spot to permanently park and would not open said parking break.
 It took us about an hour to take the parking break apart to convince it otherwise and to continue on towards Khalai Khum.

 Not only the Africa Twin was impacted by the road, Lukas hit a big rock and burst a tube.
-We helped him changing tubes and had to do the last few kilometers down the mountains and into Khalai Khum in the dark.
+We helped him to change tubes and had to do the last few kilometers down the mountains and into Khalai Khum in the dark.

 ![The Austrian Guy riding his Africa Twin][img3] The Austrian Guy riding his Africa Twin
 ![Landscape][img4] Landscape

-In Khalai Khum the whole group met and we filled the guesthouses' garage with two German, two Austrian, two Polish, one Russian and one Dutch registered bike.
+In Khalai Khum the whole group met up and we filled the guesthouses' garage with two German, two Austrian, two Polish, one Russian and one Dutch registered bike.
 As we were riding at different speeds, we decided to split up in the morning.
 I grouped up with the Austrian Guy and Natasha from Russia and we continued up the river that separates Tajikistan from Afghanistan towards Khorough
 We were told that we should not camp in this area as occasionally some Afghans were shooting across the river, but I'm not sure if that was just a myth.
 A few times we met some Tajik soldier patrolling the area but otherwise it was a rather uneventful ride at a mostly gravel road.
 As the northern and southern route from Dushanbe meet back up at Khalai Khum, the route we were now riding is also heavily used by lorries which do not like to break for bikers.
 We thus tried to watch far ahead and waited in safe spots in order to not be surprised by an oncoming lorry in one of the steep corners, especially as there was a steep cliff into the river, just right of the road.
-Just before Khorugh we met the group of the faster riders who had been stopped and were invited to a wedding party and were already drunk.
+Just before Khorugh we met the group of the faster riders who had been stopped and invited to a wedding party.
+They were already drunk.
 They had decided to go up Bartang valley, which is supposed to be very difficult to ride and which I did not dare to take, not the least because I did not want to slow down the more experienced riders.
 In Khorugh the three of us met up with Claudia and Peter who also stayed at the Pamir lodge hostel (the hostel were all the overlanders seem to meet in Khorugh).